Ghana heads for two-horse presidential vote

 CRISTINA ALDEHUELA, AFP/File

-But the skilled communicator has pushed through the criticism, making ambitious promises to build infrastructure and modernise the country.
+But the skilled communicator has brushed aside the criticism, making ambitious promises to build infrastructure and modernise the country.

-Another bold move by Mahama was picking former education minister Jane Naana Opoku-Agyemang as running mate.

-Opoku-Agyemang is the first woman on the ticket of a major Ghanaian political party and she is also native of the Central region, one of the key swing voting regions.
+Another bold move by Mahama was picking former education minister Jane Naana Opoku-Agyemang as running mate, the first woman on the ticket of a major party.

 Akufo-Addo, as expected, opted for continuity, with current Vice President Mahamudu Bawumia as running mate.

-The results of the nation-wide vote could come in just 24 hours after polls close.
+Results of the vote could be announced within 24 hours after the polls close.